 Drive up Mt Difficult Road to one of the best lookouts in the Grampians.
 Take the very short walk from the carpark to the lookout platform and revel in 180 degree views of the Western Victoria, looking out over Halls Gap and Lake Bellfield.
 Picnic tables and toilets are available.

 Make your way along Mt Victory Road and then disembark in the Reed Lookout car park.
-Walk the relatively easy 2km to The Balconies for great views of Victoria Range, Lake Wartook and Mount Difficult.
+Walk the relatively easy 2 kilometres on to The Balconies for great views of Victoria Range, Lake Wartook and Mount Difficult.
 A great spot for misty mornings and sunsets.

 The Bluff at Mt Arapiles